 Online and hybrid courses to accelerate course completion.

-Today’s workforce is changing and Gateway is developing certificate and Associates Degrees in cooperation with New Haven industry and employers’ needs and skills.
+Today’s workforce is changing and Gateway is developing certificate and Associates Degrees in cooperation with New Haven industry and employers’ needs.

 Who can benefit from these programs?